yuno-payments/yuno-docs/docs/SDKs/ios-sdk-integrations/loader-1.md

 next:
   description: ''
 ---
-## Keep loader
+## Keep Loader

-By default, Yuno stops the loading after processing transaction operations.
-You can make it persist via YunoConfig by setting `keepLoader: true`.
+By default, Yuno automatically stops the loading spinner after processing transaction operations.
+You can configure the loader to persist by setting `keepLoader: true` in the `YunoConfig`.

 ```swift
 Yuno.initialize(